The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Properties of Planet Candidates

-For KMT-2017-BLG-1119, the 2L1S interpretation is strongly disfavored considering both the CFHT measurement of the baseline object and the statistical argument of the proper motion.
+For KMT-2017-BLG-1119, the 2L1S interpretation is disfavored considering the CFHT measurement of the baseline object.
 Although the 2L1S solution is disfavored, we report the Bayesian results for completeness.
-In Figure \ref{fig:Bayesian1119}, we also present the probability distributions similar to the previous event.
+In Figure \ref{fig:Bayesian1119}, we also present the probability distributions of the lens properties.
 Because the timescale of this event is particularly short, the distributions with and without stellar remnant hosts show identical results.
 Thus, we present one case.
-In Table \ref{table:three}, we also present median values of the distributions.
+In Table \ref{table:properties}, we also present median values of the distributions.

-The Bayesian results suggest that the lens system of KMT-2017-BLG-1119 may be particularly interesting.
-For the close case, the lens system consists of a planet-like host ($\sim 0.010\, M_{\odot}$) and a sub-Jovian planet ($\sim0.6\, M_{\rm Jupiter}$).
-For the wide case, the lens system consists of a planet-like host ($\sim 0.013\, M_{\odot}$) and a Neptune-class planet ($\sim 25\, M_{\rm Earth}$).
-For both cases, the hosts can be planets, which means that the planetary system might be a free-floating planetary system.
-Such an exceptional result would require exceptional evidence, which does not exist.
-Thus, the unusual nature of the predicted lens system lends additional weight to the conclusion that the competing 1L2S solution is correct.
+The Bayesian results suggest that the lens system of this event may be interesting.
+If the 2L1S solution is correct, the lens system is most likely to be a sub-Saturn-mass planet with a mass $\sim 0.16\, M_{\rm Jupiter}$ ($\sim 0.53\, M_{\rm Saturn}$) orbiting a brown dwarf host with a mass $\sim 0.017\, M_{\odot}$.
+Indeed, these kinds of planetary systems having faint/dark hosts ($M_{\rm h } \lesssim 0.08\, M_{\odot}$) were discovered by the microlensing method \citep[e.g.,][]{bennett08, han13, sumi16, shvartzvald17, jung18a, jung18b, miyazaki18}.
+Microlensing is one useful method to search these kinds of systems because the method can discover planets regardless of the brightness of the hosts.
+However, we note that the 2L1S interpretation for this event is disfavored.
+Thus, it is unclear whether or not this event contains an example of such a planetary system.